How popular? Google Play reports 10,000,000+ installs all on its own, and a 4.2 rating suggests the app's been doing something right.

 Put it all together and this is a very long way from being a 'zero log VPN.'
 That may not matter if you just want to unblock Netflix or safely send email via public wifi, but if privacy if your 100% top priority, X-VPN may not be the service for you.

 We started our real-world tests by installing the X-VPN Android app, which set itself up with no hassles or complications at all.

-The puzzle continued, as our APK inspection and Android testing showed no sign of support for anything other than a standard Android connection.
-We couldn't see any OpenVPN libraries or references, for instance, and however we connected, our device Settings always showed us as using a regular Android VPN connection.
+Our Android testing showed no clear references to OpenVPN libraries or any other regular protocols, and whatever X-VPN protocol we selected, our device Settings always showed us as using a regular Android VPN connection.

-The Windows client also claimed to support seven protocols, but again, we couldn't see any sign of this.
+There was no sign of other protocols on Windows, either.
 Other Windows VPN clients almost always bundle the open-source OpenVPN.exe to handle OpenVPN connections, for instance, but not X-VPN.
-The service didn't create a native Windows VPN connection, either, instead appearing to route our traffic through a regular HTTPS connection.
+The service didn't even create a native Windows VPN connection, instead appearing to route our traffic through a regular HTTPS connection.

-X-VPN works as a simple VPN for basic tasks, but with no evidence of any real VPN protocol support, we wouldn't use it for anything even faintly important.
+X-VPN works as a simple VPN for unblocking and basic tasks, but with no transparency about its protocol support, we wouldn't use it for anything even faintly important.

 - We've also highlighted the best VPN